Documents Needed to Apply for Italian Dual Citizenship

 PLEASE READ THIS ENTIRE PAGE AS IMPORTANT INFORMATION HAS BEEN ADDED

-For many Americans, Italy can be the country with the most direct path to acquire dual citizenship.
+For many Americans, Italy can be the country with the most direct path to acquire dual citizenship or reacquire Italian citizenship.
 Eligibility laws are clear although not the most simple to navigate.
 Italy has fairly lenient laws recognizing that any individual who can prove their Italian heritage may be eligible for Italian citizenship.
 The first step is to ensure you qualify and meet all of the Italian dual citizenship requirements as required by law.

 Depending on your circumstances, slightly different rules may apply to this eligibility.
 For example, the Constitution of 1948 only recognizes females that were born after 1st January 1948.
 That is to say, a mother or grandmother who was born in Italy before this date is not a viable option when it comes to the application for dual citizenship under the old laws.
 However, after 2009 this law has since been successfully challenged allowing many who previously did not qualify to now be eligible.